When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 Emperor Nicholas I

-Autocracy of Nicholas Romanov
+Autocracy of Nikolai Romanov

-He also doomed Polezhaev, who was arrested for free poetry, to years of soldiery, twice ordered M. Lermontov to be exiled to the Caucasus.
-By his order, the magazines "Telescope", "European", "Moscow Telegraph" were closed.
+He also doomed Polezhaev, who was arrested for his free poetry, to years of soldiery, and twice ordered M. Lermontov to be exiled to the Caucasus.
+By his order, the magazines “Telescope”, “European”, “Moscow Telegraph” were closed.

 During his reign, Russia participated in wars: the Caucasian War of 1817-1864, the Russian-Persian War of 1826-1828, the Russian-Turkish War of 1828-29, the Crimean War of 1853-56.